oksyhnbtk0219/hifisampler/README.md

    ```

 2. Download the CUDA version of PyTorch from the Torch website (If you're certain about only using the ONNX version, then downloading the CPU version of PyTorch is fine).
+3. Download model files from release assets.
+Unzip and place it in the project folder.
-3. If you're using the experimental server auto-start feature (Optional, but not recommended), keep `config.default.yaml`, `hifiserver.py`, `hifisampler.exe`, and `launch_server.py` in the same directory.
+4. If you're using the experimental server auto-start feature (Optional, but not recommended), keep `config.default.yaml`, `hifiserver.py`, `hifisampler.exe`, and `launch_server.py` in the same directory.
 It's best to keep the original file structure after extracting the release.
 For OpenUTAU, you can create a symbolic link to place `hifisampler.exe` in the Resamplers folder.

    ```cmd
    mklink "C:\[OpenUTAU Path]\Resamplers\hifisampler.exe" "C:\[Project Path]\hifisampler.exe"
    ```

-4. Download the [release](https://github.com/openhachimi/hifisampler/releases), unzip it, and run 'hifiserver.py'.
+5. Download the [release](https://github.com/openhachimi/hifisampler/releases), unzip it, and run 'hifiserver.py'.
-5. Set UTAU's resampler to `hifisampler.exe`.
+6. Set UTAU's resampler to `hifisampler.exe`.

 ## Implemented flags